redhat-developer/design-manual/pages/assemblies/curated-links.md

 ---
 ## What content types can I add this assembly to?

-1. Articles
+* Articles
-2. Pages
+* Pages
-3. Events
+* Events
-4. Products
+* Products
-5. Topics
+* Topics

-## **How do I get the content pulled in?**
+## How do I get the content pulled in?

-There are two routes for getting content pulled into a curated links assembly.
+As with most assemblies, you can add a title.
+Then, there are two routes for getting content pulled into a curated links assembly.

 1. **Node reference:** you just start typing in the name of the article, video, etc. and drupal will auto-create the link and link text for you
 2. **Static item:** You choose the text you want to be displayed to the user as a link, and then provide what URL that link will take the user to.

-## **Do I have any choices for how this assembly displays on the page?**
+## Do I have any choices for how this assembly displays on the page?

 We can display curated links in three different formats using 'Display styles'.